root-11/maslite/readme.md

 - dropping support for python 3.5.

-- subscribe now permits topic and agent id.
+- subscribe now permits topic and agent id to limit the messages received.

 - copy does no longer use deepcopy and will raise if you don't have a copy method!
   Let me emphasise: All messages must have a `copy()` method.

 - The `Scheduler` class must be initiated with one of two modes: real-time and simulated time.
-  - real-time uses the clock / time.time()
+  - real-time uses the clock / time.time() **(default)**
   - simulated time uses a jumping clock.

 - `Agent.set_alarm(..., relative=True, ....)`
   defaults to True as most use cases use the alarm as "check again in x seconds"